-Do you want a quick science experiment to do as a class demonstration?
+Do you want a quick science experiment to demonstrate chemical reactions?
 Well, look no further!

-I wanted to demonstrate chemical reactions, and among the easiest is the baking soda and vinegar experiment.
+I wanted to demonstrate chemical reactions, and among the easiest (and most exciting) is the baking soda and vinegar experiment.

 However, simply mixing baking soda and vinegar didn’t seem exciting enough.
 Instead, I decided to make a game out of it!

 This science experiment is really simple.
 You’re probably very familiar with what happens when you mix baking soda and vinegar already, but I’ll break it down below for you too.

 But, first here’s what you need to conduct this “game” and experiment.